-1) The Company has only one class of equity shares having a par value of INR 10 per share.
-Each holder of equity is entitled to one vote per share.
+- 1) The Company has only one class of equity shares having a par value of INR 10 per share.
+Each holder of equity is entitled to one vote per share. - 2) In event of liquidation of the Company, the holders of equity shares would be entitled to receive remaining assets of the Company, after distribution of all preferential amounts.
+The distribution will be in proportion to the number of equity shares held by the shareholders.

-persons or entities identified by or on behalf of the company (Ultimate Beneficiaries) or provide any guarantee, security or the b) Details of shareholders holding more than 5% equity shares in the Company
+b) Details of shareholders holding more than 5% equity shares in the Company